Pi Cluster Documentation

 In the Kubernetes cluster, Cert-Manager can be used to automate the certificate management tasks (issue certificate request, renewals, etc.).
 Cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.

-It can issue certificates from a variety of supported sources, including support for auto-signed certificates or use Let’s Encrypt service to obtain validated TLS certificates.
+It can issue certificates from a variety of certificate authorities, including support for private PKI, Private CA1, to generate non publivly trusted auto-signed certificates, or use Let’s Encrypt service to obtain publicly trusted TLS certificates.
 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.
-It also keep up to date the associated Kuberentes Secrets storing key pairs used by Ingress resources when securing the incoming communications.
+It also keep up to date the associated Kubernetes Secrets storing key pairs used by Ingress resources when securing the incoming communications.

 Cert-Manager certificates issuers